-The Authority is required by the Indenture to cause to be issued, concurrently with the issuance of the Senior Bonds, and maintained a Qualified Financial Instrument in the Debt Service Reserve Fund in an amount equal to the Debt Service Reserve Requirement.
-The "Debt Service Reserve Requirement" will be, as of any February 1 and August 1, an amount equal to 5% of the aggregate principal amount of the Senior Bonds Outstanding at the time of calculation.
-The Authority has applied to MBIA Insurance Corporation (the "Surety Provider") for a commitment to issue a surety bond (the "Surety Bond") to be issued at the time of issuance of the Bonds and deposited to the Debt Service Reserve Fund.
+The Authority is required by the Indenture to cause to be issued, concurrently with the issuance of the Senior Bonds, and maintained a Qualified Financial Instrument in the Debt Service Reserve Fund in an amount, together with cash amounts deposited to the Debt Service Reserve Fund as described in "PLAN OF FINANCING - Sources and Uses of Funds," equal to the Debt Service Reserve Requirement.
+The "Debt Service Reserve Requirement" will be, as of any February 1 and August 1, an amount equal to 5% of the aggregate principal amount of the Senior Bonds Outstanding at the time of calculation, plus \$4,305,000.
+The Authority has applied to MBIA Insurance Corporation (the "Surety Provider") for a commitment to issue a surety bond

+(the "Surety Bond") to be issued at the time of issuance of the Bonds and deposited to the Debt Service Reserve Fund.
 See "The Surety Bond" under this caption.
-The initial available amount of the Surety Bond will be an amount equal to the Debt Service Reserve Requirement.
+The initial available amount of the Surety Bond will be an amount equal to the Debt Service Reserve Requirement less the amount of \$499,500 deposited to the Debt Service Reserve Fund at the time of closing.
 The available amount of the Surety Bond will be reduced by the amount of any previous deposits by the Surety Provider with the Trustee which have not been reimbursed by the Authority, as described below.
-On the Business Day following each Interest Payment Date, the available amount of the Surety Bond will be reduced to an amount equal to the Debt Service Reserve Requirement.